dasDaniel/svelte-table/README.md

 ### Selecting Rows

+- By default, selection functionality is disabled, enable through `selectOnClick`
 - Row selection is tracked by `selection` property and supports 2-way binding
+- Selection happens when user clicks on row
+- Use `classNameRowSelected` to assign class to a selected row
 - Selection is tracked using the key defined by the `rowKey` property
 - The selection prop is an array because it supports both single and mutliple selections
 - Mutliple vs. single selection is handled through `selectSingle`
-- Selection happens when user clicks on row (can be disabled through `selectOnClick` property)
+- `selectSingle` does not inforce single row selection when multiple keys are is passed to `selection`
+- Row selection status is available through the `$selected` property of the row, but is consdered an internal and may be removed

 ### Filtering order